-My 10-year-old daughter approached me on the playground last weekend, pointed to a younger boy and said, “He's talking about 'dumb girls.'”
+My 10-year-old daughter approached me on the playground last weekend, pointed to a younger boy and said, “He’s talking about ‘dumb girls.’”
 Like most parents do nowadays, I deliberated.
 Should I say something?
-I chose not to speak to him — or to his absent parents when they returned.
-I'd already warned him and his friends several times about throwing acorns up the slide while my daughters were sliding down it.
-I didn't want to overstep.

 As I’ve pondered the moment, it was hard not to contemplate the discourse in our country regarding Judge Brett Kavanaugh and the #Metoo movement.
 Or the alarming statistic that roughly one-fourth of college females encounter unwanted sexual contact.

 I’m still debating if I was right to stay quiet.
 Might that boy grow up to disrespect women?
 Could I have changed the course of his behavior just a bit by speaking out firmly (and risking a confrontation with his parents)?

 Of course, my two daughters will need to contend with larger issues as they grow up.
 It seems likely that there will be greater awareness around sexual harassment in the future.
 That may translate to better-behaved males — hopefully.
 But then there’s the reality of the internet, which often encourages behavior that’s worse — more objectifying — not better.
 We all know a 12-year-old boy can access hard porn within seconds from his computer or phone, making yesterday’s stray copies of Playboy look downright quaint.
 That frankly terrifies me.